Netlist ECO Flows

 The use case "Script Mode Metal Only ECO" shows how to do manual metal only ECO in script mode.

 GUI mode is good for debugging and fix small netlist changes.
 In full layers modification, user can add or delete any gates.

-Detail flow can be found in here
+The basic flow to do GUI mode ECO can be found in here

-The use case "Insert buffers and inverters in GUI mode" illustrates how to do add buffers and inverters in full layers ECO in GUI mode.
+The use case "Insert buffers and inverters in GUI mode" illustrates how to add buffers and inverters in full layers ECO in GUI mode.